 Sometimes a person with dementia can lose their inhibitions and may behave in ways that others find embarrassing.
-Read some of the ways you can manage this behaviour.

 - Changes in behaviour

 - What causes changes in behaviour?

 - Reducing and managing behaviour that challenges

 - Shouting and screaming

 - Sleep disturbance and waking up at night

 Losing inhibitions can include being rude, saying things that aren’t appropriate (for example that someone is overweight), talking to strangers, undressing in public, and apparent sexual disinhibition (for example touching themselves inappropriately in public).

 This can be embarrassing and distressing for both the person with dementia and those around them.
 They may not understand that what they are doing is inappropriate.
 It is unlikely that they are being inappropriate on purpose.
 Always respect the person and their dignity, and try not to cause them any distress.

 Some common causes of a person losing their inhibitions include: